decentraland/schemas/report/schemas.api.md

 // src/dapps/order.ts:18:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/order.ts:19:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/order.ts:32:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
+// src/dapps/preview/preview-config.ts:10:3 - (ae-incompatible-release-tags) The symbol "wearable" is marked as @public, but its signature references "WearableDefinition" which is marked as @alpha
+// src/dapps/preview/preview-config.ts:11:3 - (ae-incompatible-release-tags) The symbol "wearables" is marked as @public, but its signature references "WearableDefinition" which is marked as @alpha
+// src/dapps/preview/preview-config.ts:12:3 - (ae-incompatible-release-tags) The symbol "bodyShape" is marked as @public, but its signature references "WearableBodyShape" which is marked as @alpha
+// src/dapps/preview/preview-config.ts:17:3 - (ae-incompatible-release-tags) The symbol "type" is marked as @public, but its signature references "PreviewType" which is marked as @alpha
 // src/dapps/sale.ts:18:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/sale.ts:19:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/sale.ts:42:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha